dankimio/dankimio.github.io/_posts/2015-11-01-rails-admin-dashboard-devise-bootstrap.md

 The steps for categories resource are the same.
 Dashboard looks much better now.

 ## Pagination

-It's time for pagination, I will use Kaminari for this purpose, but you can use `will_paginate` as well.
-Both gems have Bootstrap styles that can be installed with just one generator.
+I will use Kaminari for pagination, but you can use `will_paginate` as an alternative.
+Both gems have Bootstrap styles that can be installed with a generator.

 ### Seeds

 For testing purposes I'll create a lot of posts in Rails console.

 ```ruby